defold/defold.github.io/extension-googleplayinstant/index.md

 ## API Usage
 The Google Play Instant extension is accessible through the `instantapp.*` namespace where it wraps Java [PackageManagerCompat methods](https://developers.google.com/android/reference/com/google/android/gms/instantapps/PackageManagerCompat) in a Lua API.

-If you are working on a cross-platform application the best practice is to check the existence of `instantapp` module since this module exists only in android bundle:
+If you are working on a cross-platform application the best practice is to check the existence of the `instantapp` module since this module exists only in an Android bundle:

 ```lua
 if instantapp then